ronilopenero/Vermibin/README.txt

 About Vermibin:
 	Vermibin is a small vermicomposting bin that people can use to maintain quality fertilizers produced from vermicultures.
-The hardware composition includes a small bin with temperature and moisture sensors, a sprinkler, a Thermoelectric Cooler and
+The hardware composition includes a small bin with temperature and moisture sensors, a sprinkler, a temperature control module.

+Hypotheses in the System: